ChaseSizemore/ChaseSizemore/README.md

 ## 🚀 About Me
 Full Stack Software Engineer with a passion for Python and JavaScript.
 Other technical experience includes AWS, SQL/NoSQL, React, Node, Express, and more.
 An avid contributor to the open-source community.
+Currently working on SeeQR, A SQL database management tool with compatibility with AWS RDS.

 ## 💻 Tech Stack